 Fact: Acute abuse results in powerful cravings and withdrawals.
-There may also be deep seated emotions and unresolved traumatic experiences which serve as causal factors for an addiction.
-The addict has to be prepared to handle real life situations after treatment.
+There may also be deep-seated emotions and unresolved traumatic experiences which serve as causal factors for addiction.
+People struggling with substance use disorders have to be prepared to handle real-life situations long after treatment.
 These combined factors are often too difficult to overcome by willpower alone.

 Myth: Addiction is a disease that cannot be cured.

-Myth: Addicts must hit rock bottom before treatment will work.
+Myth: People with substance use disorders must hit rock bottom before treatment will work.

 Fact: Treatment works at any stage.
-Indeed, the longer the abuse goes on, the harder it is to treat.
-To wait until the addict has lost everything is definitely not a better option than early treatment.
+Indeed, the longer the self-defeating process continues, the harder it gets to treat.
+To wait until the person has lost everything is definitely not a better option than early treatment.

 Myth: Forced treatment is useless.

-Fact: Addicts who are pressured into treatment by families, employers or legal means get the same benefit as those who volunteer.
-When their minds start clearing up, most reluctant addicts become eager to change and to make amends.
+Fact: People who are pressured into treatment by families, employers or legal means will ultimately get the same benefit as those who volunteer recovery.

 Myth: Previous treatment did not work – there’s no point trying again.

 Fact: Recovery is a long process and setbacks are part of the journey.
-A relapse just means you need a fresh start and an adjustment in the type of therapy.
-The rehab centre you choose, should offer modern techniques, instead of traditional, outdated methods.
+A “relapse” just means you need to change tactics and adjustment in the type of therapy.
+The rehab centre you choose should offer modern dynamic techniques, instead of traditional, outdated methods.

-Myth: Addicts have no hope of ever being cured.
+Myth: People with chronic substance use disorders have no hope of ever being cured.

-Fact: Thousands of rehabilitated addicts are living clean, happy lives.
-Sometimes it takes more than one treatment, but the success rate also increases, as the addict starts with more insight than the previous time and absorbing additional coping mechanisms.
+Fact: Millions of rehabilitated people are living free from some of the planets most “addictive” substances and enjoying happy lives.
+Sometimes it takes more than one treatment, but the success rate also increases, as the person starts to adopt a line of treatment that works for them as an individual.